dhanjyoti/React-step-by-step/React_Notes/mock.md

 - In React, PropTypes is a mechanism for validating the props passed to components.
 It allows you to specify the types (and sometimes shapes) of the props that a component is expecting to receive.
 PropTypes are used primarily for type checking and documentation purposes, helping developers catch errors early and communicate the intended usage of components.
 <!-- ____________________________________________________________________ -->

-# 34. what is High Order Component?
-- A Higher-Order Component (HOC) is a pattern in React that allows you to reuse component logic by wrapping components with another component.
-HOCs are a powerful tool for code reuse, abstraction, and separation of concerns in React applications.
 <!-- ____________________________________________________________________ -->

 # 35. what is Synthetic Event in react?